KSDaemon/sails-hook-sequelize/README.md

 module.exports.sequelize = {
     "clsNamespace": "myAppCLSNamespace",
     "exposeToGlobal": true,
-    "mergeConfigModel": false //Restores default funcationality where you can have global / default values for all attributes };
+    "mergeConfigModel": false //If set to an Object, allows to set default options for all models (Can be overriden in the model itself).
+};
 ```